LanaYoobee/LIS/README.md

 Desktop application for a Library Management System

-## Data
+## Tools

+* All code was written in Qt Creator.
-All data is stored in a SQLite table.
+* All data is stored in a SQLite database.
+* Password protection is from https://github.com/andreybutov/qt-bcrypt

 ## Usage